PhonologicalCorpusTools/CorpusTools/docs/source/functional_load.rst

 + (\frac{4}{70} log_{2}(\frac{4}{70})) + (\frac{7}{70} log_{2}(\frac{7}{70}))]
 = 3.466`

+Then, the functional load of [t] / [d] based on word types is:

 :math:`\Delta H = H_{1-types} - H_{2-types} = 4.087– 3.700 = 0.387`

 And the functional load of [t] / [d] based on word tokens is:

 :math:`\Delta H = H_{1-tokens} - H_{2-tokens} = 3.924– 3.466 = 0.458`

+Rather than taking the difference directly, however, [Surendran2003]_ normalizes the difference by dividing it by the entropy of the corpus before the merger.
+PCT defaults to normalizing the difference, but clicking "Do not normalize results" will turn the normalization off and return just the difference in entropies.

+Returning to the above examples, we would normalize the functional load of [t] / [d] based on word types by dividing the difference given above, 0.387, by the entropy pre-merger, 4.087, and see that the normalized version is:

+:math:`\Delta H 0.387 / 4.087 = 0.0947

+And analogously, for the normalized functional load of [t] / [d] based on word tokens, we get:

+:math:`\Delta H 0.458 / 4.087 = 0.1121

 .. _method_change_minimal_pairs: